lorforlinux/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/gateware/customize-cape-gateware-verilog.rst

 .. important::
     All new users need to be manually approved to protect from BOT spam.
 You will not be able to fork the Gateware Repository until you have been approved.
-A request to 'the forum <https://forum.beagleboard.org/t/requesting-access-to-gitlab-to-fork-gateware/37494>' may expedite the process.
+A request to `the forum <https://forum.beagleboard.org/t/requesting-access-to-gitlab-to-fork-gateware/37494>`_ may expedite the process.

 Navigate to BeagleV-Fire's `gateware source code repository <https://git.beagleboard.org/beaglev-fire/gateware>`_.